The Board is committed to the highest standards of corporate governance.

 In compliance with the UK Corporate Governance Code, the Board has established three committees: an Audit Committee, a Nomination Committee and a Remuneration Committee.
 If the need should arise, the Board may set up additional committees as appropriate.
 The UK Corporate Governance Code recommends that at least half the board of directors of a UK-listed company, excluding the chair, should comprise non-executive directors determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the director’s judgement.

-From Admission, the Company will not comply with this aspect of the UK Corporate Governance Code because out of seven Directors, being the Board excluding the Chair, three will be deemed independent (being Alison Baker, Richard Byrne, and Magnus Mandersson).
+Out of seven Directors, being the Board excluding the Chair, five are deemed independent (being Sally Ashford, Alison Baker, Richard Byrne, Magnus Mandersson, and Carole Wainaina).
 The Board consider Richard Byrne to be independent notwithstanding that he has been a director of Helios Towers Ltd. since 2010.
-The Chair will also be independent on Admission.
-Notwithstanding this, the Board believes that the current Directors bring to the Company a desirable range of skills and experience in light of its challenges and opportunities following Admission, while at the same time ensuring that no individual (or small group of individuals) can dominate the Board’s decision making.
+The Chair has also been independent since Admission.
+The Board believes that the current Directors bring to the Company a desirable range of skills and experience in light of its challenges and opportunities following Admission, while at the same time ensuring that no individual (or small group of individuals) can dominate the Board’s decision making.

 The UK Corporate Governance Code recommends that the board of directors of a company with a premium listing on the Official List of the FCA should appoint one of the Independent Non-Executive Directors to be the Senior Independent Director to provide a sounding board for the chair and to serve as an intermediary for the other directors when necessary.
 Magnus Mandersson has been appointed as the Senior Independent Director.
 The UK Corporate Governance Code further recommends that directors should be subject to annual re-election.
 The Company intends to comply with this recommendation.